Ah, the joy of humble beginnings…

 2014 saw Metallica continuing to work on a series of ideas for the forthcoming album whilst also continuing to seek new challenges.
 They performed “One” with Chinese pianist Lang Lang at the 56th Annual Grammy Awards, and they also accepted an invitation to play the world famous Glastonbury Festival, another first.
 The result was, unsurprisingly, an overwhelmingly positive experience.
 The band also continued touring with their Metallica By Request tour, where fans were invited to request songs to be performed live at South American shows and the by now standard European summer run.

-2015 has already seen Metallica complete their third annual SF Giants night, inaugurate a similar fun time with the San Jose Sharks and honor the Golden State Warriors by performing the National Anthem prior to game 5 of the NBA Finals in Oakland, California.
-They have also headlined the first Rock in Rio festival in the US, taking place in Las Vegas, NV, continued to play European summer shows and headlined Lollapalooza in Chicago.
-Work is also continuing on new music for the next Metallica album, but there remains no confirmed release date… to be continued, with the usual surprises and legendary lack of compromise intact.
+2015 saw Metallica complete the Third Annual Metallica Night with the San Francisco Giants, inaugurate a similar fun time with the San Jose Sharks and honor the Golden State Warriors by performing the National Anthem prior to Game 5 of the NBA Finals in Oakland, CA. They also headlined the first Rock in Rio festival in the US, held in Las Vegas, NV, continued to play European summer shows, headlined Lollapalooza in Chicago as well as closed down and opened arenas in Quebec City.
+In between the few live dates, the band was quietly hammering away on new music at HQ.